 who has agreed to pass on a proportion of each sale to Ty Gobaith

 stills, which lay dormant in a dusty draw for many years in Gwynedd,

-North Wales were taken by a local girl during filming and one
+North Wales were taken by a local girl during filming and these

-with cream matting, and numbered (limited to 500).
-The item comes
+and numbered (limited to 500).
+The item comes accompanied by the

-a limited period, the prints are available at an exclusive price
+a limited period, the larger prints are available at an exclusive

 a slightly larger version of the image (left) click HERE.